the-tanstaafl/TANSTAAFL.TIMBERBORN.DistrictManagement/README.md

 * StartingRange: Initial district range (Default 75.
 Base game 70)
 * ReductionAmount: By how much the distric will shrink each cycle (Default 1)
-* CyclesPerReduction: After how many cycle the range will shrink (Default 1)
+* CyclesPerReduction: After how many cycles the range will shrink (Default 1)
 * MinimumRange: The lowest range possible (Default 35)
 * MaximumRange: The highest range possible (Default 125)